euphonie/study-notes/Other/ICU Certification/Intermediate (Level 2).md

 	- Without assistance, straight drops or small hop offs are the only permitted dismounts.
 	- Only straight pop downs and basic straight cradles allowed and 1/4 turns are allowed.
 	- Twisting dismounts greater than 1/4 are not allowed
+	- No additional skills allowed in the dismounts
 	- Cradles from extended single leg stunts in pyramids are allowed.
 	- Dismounts must not come in trajectory of stunt, pyramid, individual or prop.
 	- No flips allowed